AfriWare Books Website

 EDITOR

-My name is Nzingha Nommo, I've been in business over 27 years as owner/Founder of Afriware Books, Co.
-Thought I could share a few things along the way that may be of use to others thinking about or currently in the book business, or, just looking for their next great read.
+My name is Nzingha Nommo, I've been in business since 1993 as owner/Founder of Afriware Books, Co.
+Thought I could share a few things I learned from my journey.
 I also dabble in veganism, natural hair and other odds and ends.
 Learn more on our About Us page.

 Archives